 - 8.4.3.
 The Trustee supports industry wide initiatives to promote Responsible Investment and Stewardship and is a signatory to the Principles for Responsible Investment (PRI), the Financial Reporting Council's (FRC) UK Stewardship Code and the Montreal Pledge. - 8.4.4.
-The Trustee supports industry wide initiatives to promote Responsible Investment and Stewardship and is a signatory to the Principles for Responsible Investment (PRI), the Financial Reporting Council's (FRC) UK Stewardship Code and the Montreal Pledge. - 8.4.5.
+The Trustee does not insist that current and potential future investment managers are themselves PRI signatories, but it will discuss with its investment managers how they are implementing the spirit of these principles whether or not they are signatories.
+The Trustee does not insist the investment managers publicly support the UK Stewardship Code but it will seek detail from its investment managers on how they demonstrate their support for the code (for asset classes where it is appropriate). - 8.4.5.
 The Trustee also aims to engage on relevant policy issues alongside other like-minded, responsible investors.
 To support the Trustee's work in this regard it is a member of the IIGCC and the UK Sustainable Investment and Finance Association (UKSIF).